3 Ways To Age-Proof Your Resume & LinkedIn Profile

 While we strongly recommend a professional headshot for your LinkedIn profile picture (you can get one in most markets for $100-$200), an amateur photographer might work if you know one who takes good portrait shots.
 The key is an attractive pose that makes the most of your facial characteristics and personality while minimizing any age-related deficits.

-If you have silver hair, for example, consider using a dark background or black & white photo to reduce the risk of a washed-out appearance.
+If you have silver hair, for example, consider using a dark background or black and white photo to reduce the risk of a washed-out appearance.
 Select a pose that conveys energy and vitality and hints at the wisdom youth simply can’t replicate.
 Use a full-face smile to project energy with the photo and make sure you dress in interview-ready attire.
 You want to seem professional yet approachable.

 2. Eliminate Dates From Your Education Listings On Your Resume And LinkedIn ProfileBigstock